 For information about ADA accommodations at one of our facilities, please contact MOED facilities at [email protected].

 Through YouthWorks and Hire One Youth, teens and young adults ages 14-21 receive summer jobs with private, nonprofit, and city and state government employers throughout Baltimore.
 Participants work in a variety of industries, and gain basic workforce readiness and career-specific skills.

-Older teens and young adults ages 18-24 who are out of school and out of work can connect with academic classes, GED prep, job training, and other services through YO Baltimore.
+Older teens and young adults, ages 18-24, who are out-of-school and unemployed can connect with academic classes, GED prep, job training, and other services through YO Baltimore.
 At the city’s two YO Centers – one in West Baltimore and one in East Baltimore – young people can build on their skills and strengths to get back on track.